The third edition of Think Stats is not for sale yet, but if you would like to support this project, you can buy me a coffee.

 1. Exploratory Data Analysis#

-The thesis of this book is we can use data to answer questions, resolve debates, and make better decions.
+The thesis of this book is we can use data to answer questions, resolve debates, and make better decisions.

 This chapter introduces the steps we’ll use to do that: loading and validating data, exploring, and choosing statistics that measure what your are interested in.
-As an example, it uses data from the National Survey of Family Growth (NSFG) to answer a question I heard when my wife and I were expecting our first child: do first babies tend to arrive late?
+As an example, we’ll use data from the National Survey of Family Growth (NSFG) to answer a question I heard when my wife and I were expecting our first child: do first babies tend to arrive late?

 Click here to run this notebook on Colab.